mu-majid/trivago-case-study/README.md

 		api_key: { type:  String, required:  true },
 		type: { type:  String, required:  true, enum: ['public', 'private'] },
 		```

+## API Documentation:

+This part should be replaced with swagger docs (OpenApi 3.0) in the future.

+  ## Routes:

+  - Private Route:

+	* `GET /api/rooms`: List all rooms in database.
+	* `POST /api/rooms`: Create a room (roomName, requiredPoints, availableAmount, (ADMIN userId or email)) are required in req body.
+	* `PUT /api/travellers/:travellerKey/points`: Update traveller bonusPoints (ADMIN userId or email) and bonusPoints are required in the request body.

+	- Public Routes:

+  * `POST /api/bookings`: Make Reservation. travellerKey, roomKey, (email or userId for traveller) are required in request body
+	* `POST /api/bookings/:bookingKey/cancel`: cancel Reservation . email of the traveller is required in the body.
+	* `POST /api/travellers`: Creates a new traveller. email is required in request body.
+	* `GET /api/booking?email=traveller@email`: get booking for a traveller. email is required in req.query
+	* `GET /api/travellers/:travellerKey`: gets a traveller data (only if token matches key)

 ## Requirements